frees-io/freestyle/README.md

 Freestyle simplifies this process by automatically generating all the boilerplate you need in order to compose `Free` monads/applicatives operations originating from unrelated ADTs.

-Freestyle also provides the necessary implicit machinery to agreggate algebras into modules and submodules to achieve Onion style architectures built atop Free. where you can group your concerns into logical components.
+Freestyle also provides the necessary implicit machinery to agreggate algebras into modules and submodules to achieve Onion style architectures built atop Free where you can group your concerns into logical components.

 Freestyle goal is to empower users unleashing the full power of Functional Programming based architectures in Scala while remaining beginner friendly.